justicedemocrats/new-site/src/pages/issue-pages/index.md

           currently bombing 7 different countries.
 We spend more on our military than the next 8 countries combined.
 Despite countless lives lost and destroyed, terrorism has only gotten worse.
-It’s time to end the wars and the perverse monetary-incentive structure that makes politicians flippant about sending young men and women to die.
+It’s time to end the wars and the perverse monetary incentive structure that makes politicians flippant about sending young men and women to die.
 Unilateral U.S. military force should only be used as a last resort to defend the nation.
 The current budget could be cut drastically if we used our